UKNCSP/.github/README.md

-# .github
-UK National Climate Science Partnership
+# UK National Climate Science Partnership

 This is a repository of documents and code for the UK National Climate Science Partnership (UKNCSP), specifically for work on the CMIP7 project.